-Please note that all of the required tutorial readings are available via the 'Reading List' tab on the History 224 Canvas site.
-In addition to tutorial readings, the required readings for each essay topic are all available electronically; a small number of scanned book chapters or hard-to-find articles have been made accessible as Canvas/Talis links, but the majority of essay readings exist as articles in online journals or are accessible via research databases without a direct Canvas/Talis link.
-This omission is intentional: you must search for and find these readings for yourself in the relevant database or electronic journal!
-It is thus important that you learn to navigate these resources.
-In particular, if you are searching for a recent issue of a particular periodical (i.e. published within the last 12 months), you may find that it is embargoed from the above databases.
+All required tutorial readings are available via the 'Reading List' tab on the History 224 Canvas site, so these should be easily and readily findable.
+Required readings for each essay topic are all available online in digital formats (which makes them accessible to everyone).
+Some scanned book chapters or hard-to-find articles have been made accessible as one-click links via Canvas, but most essay readings exist as articles in online journals or require access via research database for consultation-in other words, they cannot be accessed by a simple one-click link within Canvas.
+This is intentional: you must search for and find these readings for yourself in the relevant database or electronic journal!
+It is thus important that you learn to navigate these resources and learn the ins-and-outs of digital access.
+In particular, if you are searching for a recent issue of a particular periodical (i.e. published within the last 12 months), you may find that it is embargoed from databases but available directly from the publisher or sponsoring society.
 In that case, you may access the relevant issue(s) by using Library search for the journal name (please note that not all articles can be found using author/title searches).
 The catalogue entry will link to the Library's e-Journal subscription, featuring recent issues of subscribed journals.
 You may also be able to find the article in question by using the 'Articles' search feature in the Library online catalogue.